gallipolixyz/xsstrange/CONTRIBUTING.md

 # Contributing to XSStrange

 Thank you for your interest in contributing to XSStrange!
-This document provides detailed guidelines for contributing to the project, with a special focus on creating XSS vulnerability test cases.
+This document provides detailed guidelines for contributing to the project, with a special focus on creating web security vulnerability test cases.

 ## Table of Contents